glass-notes/glass-notes/docs/spec.md

 ### ▶▶ Cloud

-The RESTful API will be deployed to Heroku.
-The API will be available to the public Internet under `https://git-notes.p13i.app/api/`.
+The RESTful API will be deployed to Heroku or Docker Cloud.
+The API will be available to the public Internet under `https://git-notes.p13i.app/api/` standard TCP/IP ports `:80` (HTTP) and `:443` (HTTPS).

 ---